April 1, 2026

 9. Decreased Bone Density

-Testosterone plays a critical role in bone health.
-Men with prolonged low T face increased risk of osteoporosis — a concern often overlooked until a problem occurs.
+Testosterone plays a critical role in maintaining bone mineral density.
+Prolonged low T increases osteoporosis risk — a concern that's frequently underappreciated in men.

 10. Reduced Body and Facial Hair

-Testosterone drives hair growth patterns in men.
-A noticeable reduction in body or facial hair can indicate declining hormone levels.
+A noticeable reduction in body or facial hair can indicate declining androgen levels, particularly when it develops gradually over months or years.

 11. Smaller Testicle Size

-Low testosterone or pituitary dysfunction can cause changes in testicular size or texture.
-This is a symptom many men are reluctant to mention but is clinically significant.
+Low testosterone or pituitary dysfunction can cause changes in testicular size or texture — a physical sign that warrants evaluation.

 12. Hot Flashes

-While often associated with women, men with dramatically low testosterone can experience hot flashes — sudden feelings of warmth, flushing, and sweating.
+Men with dramatically low testosterone can experience hot flashes — sudden warmth, flushing, and sweating similar to what women experience in menopause.

 What Causes Low Testosterone?